 • Minimise dust, waste build-up, and removal of waste to maintain a safe and comfortable environment for homeowners while work is carried out

-Facilitate contactless payments and managing operation times by:
+Facilitate contactless payments and manage operation times by:

 • Going contactless as far as payments and paperwork

 • Maintaining work site operation times that coincide with when homeowners are off-site (where possible)

 Managing project scheduling to minimise overlaps and numbers of people on-site by:

 • Implementing a rule of ‘no more than seven (7) total workers on-site rule’ – This Rule Is No Longer Valid

 (There will be a limit of up to two workers (2) for indoor services and five workers (5) for outdoor services) – This Rule Is No Longer Valid

 • Scheduling sub-trades and work to minimise people on-site and have designated work zones away from other workers performing different tasks